department-of-veterans-affairs/VA-Micropurchase-Repo/2018-13-2018_VA Flagship_Mobile_Application/Deliverables/Skylight Digital LLC/va_flagship_mobile_application_analysis_summary.md

 ![Mobile app development decision framework.](images/mobile-app-dev-decision-framework.png)

-Regardless of what mobile app development approach is chosen by the VA to implement a flagship mobile application, we can strongly recommend a thin-client, thick API architecture and a blended approach to feature creation.
+Regardless of what mobile app development approach is chosen by the VA to implement a flagship mobile application, we can strongly recommend a thin client, thick API architecture and a blended approach to feature creation.
 More detail on these two recommendations are in the [dedicated deliverable](mobile_flagship_app_development_analysis/mobile_app_development_trends.md) and interested parties are *strongly* encouraged to read more there.

 # Conclusion